paulo-techie/swipeX/README.md

 ![screenshot](./images/screenshot.png)

-This is a capstone project that demonstrates the ability to build and customize a HTML/CSS page from a UX design and stylistic template.
+This is a capstone project that demonstrates the ability to build and customize a HTML/CSS page from a UX design and stylistic template: [UX Template](https://www.behance.net/gallery/70285515/Swipex-This-application-for-dating)

 ## Built With